-Step 4 - from the 'Select a Destination' window, choose the newly created volume on the SSD, then click 'Restore'.
+Step 4 - from the 'Select a Destination' window, choose the new volume you created earlier on the SSD, then click 'Restore'.
 When the process is finished, restart to verify that the transfer of your data was successful.

 Step 5 (optional) - before using your Mac, we strongly recommend you run Software Update to make sure your system resources and apps are fully up-to-date.